Skip to content

 LeftRight

 A drone struck the parking area adjacent to the US consulate in Dubai late Tuesday.
-Fire broke out; no injuries were reported.
-Secretary of State Marco Rubio confirmed all personnel accounted for.
+Fire broke out; no injuries reported.
+Secretary Rubio confirmed all personnel accounted for.
 UAE authorities confirmed the strike but have not formally attributed it to Iran.
+Dubai is the third Gulf location — after Riyadh and Duqm — to absorb strikes on US diplomatic or allied infrastructure in four days.
+The June 2025 Twelve-Day War left UAE-Iran commercial channels intact; this strike ends any pretence of that buffer holding through a second round.

 The US revives a wartime insurance mechanism last used in 1914 to reopen Gulf shipping lanes.
 The catch: 60% of the oil that transits Hormuz flows to countries excluded from the scheme.